 Nearly all SPORTS are played in Maine including High School, College, University, and Professional sports teams.
 Many famous sports people came from Maine.
 The Maine Sports Hall of Fame is in Portland.
 Skiing is a popular winter sport.
 The Ski Museum Of Maineis devoted to preserving and presenting the history and heritage of skiing.

 Maine has all forms of TRANSPORTATION.
 The Maine Department of Transportation is responsible for all designing, building, and maintaining many of roads, highways, and bridges in the state.
 The Federal Highway Administration provides information about traffic and road closures in the state.
 Maine is one of only 4 states that have banned billboard advertising along highways.
 The state has an Adopt-a-Highway Program.
 Traffic Cameras and several transportation museums.
 The Maine Bureau of Motor Vehicles was established in 1905 and the first license plates were issued at that time.
 Specialty plates and Vanity License Plates are available.
-Three Native American tribes have a license plate.
+Several Native American tribes have a license plate.
 To celebrate its 50th birthday in 2002, Matchbox cars issued a vehicle for each state in the order in which it was admitted into the Union.
 The vehicle for Maine was the 1956 Ford Pickup.
 The first successful Transatlantic balloon flight started from Presque Isle in 1978

 Almost 90% of Maine is covered with TREES and some trees are being considered for the National Registry of Big Trees.
 Valuable trees include white pine, balsam, firs, basswood, maple, oak, and spruce.
 The State Tree is the White Pine.
 Maine trees provide much of the maple syrup in the country.
 Part of the White Mountain National Forest is in Maine and has many amenities.There are several museums about forests and logging.
 The first saw mill in the country was established near York in 1623.